 The word "Na' Lu'um" is Maya for Mother Earth (Ná means mother, Lu'um means earth).
 Humans need contact with nature in order to be balanced.
 Na' Lu'um provides a reconciliation of humans with nature, to be able to coexist with Mother Earth and to express appreciation for giving us the opportunity to enjoy her beauty.

 The natural wonders of the state of Yucatán are countless and some of the most important and unusual are the cenotes or sink holes.
-In the Yucatan there are over 6000 cenotes, with only 2400 actually studied and registered.

 If you are looking to do something different, something the whole world has not done yet, and you have already visited Mayan ruins, Mérida's Centro Historico, and the downtown market, the coast of the Gulf of Mexico should be your next stop.
 All along the Yucatecan coast of the Gulf of Mexico, you will find beaches, lazy beach towns, delicious restaurants and many different kinds of eco-tourism adventures.